Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 ### Demo Presentation

-- Through the course you will compete 1 Case-Study assignment.
+- Through the course you will compete 1 Demo Presentation assignment.
 The demo presentation has two deliverables, an in-class activity where you present a novel topic in form of a demo/hands-on work to class and a blackboard submission of your background research work and concept analysis in slides format.
 - Submission Instructions and Requirements are posted in Course GitHub Organization, links to which can be found in [GitHub Links](#github-links).
 Due dates and mark breakdown can be found in the Blackboard Portal.
 - You can choose the topic/concept that interests you, but it must be related to course outline.
 Discuss your idea with the professor and get approval for your chosen topic.
 Alternatively you can choose from a list of proposed topics.
 - Demo Presentations must be unique in scope and deliverable.
 It is possible that two students pick a similar topic/concept but you must actively work to make a unique demo with tailored learning objectives that differs from the other student.